 Members of our distributor organization holding our equity securities are also party to a registration rights agreement between the Equity Sponsors and Herbalife (the "Herbalife registration rights agreement").
 Under this registration rights agreement, the Equity Sponsors have unlimited "demand" registration rights permitting them to cause us subject to certain restrictions to register certain equity securities and to participate in registrations by us of our equity securities subject to certain restrictions.
 Upon an initial public offering, if the Equity Sponsors shall include their shares for registration, the other shareholders may also participate pro rata.
-If, however, the Equity Sponsors do not include their shares for registration, the offering as selling shareholders.
+If, however, the Equity Sponsors do not include their shares for registration, the other shareholders may not participate in the offering as selling shareholders.